OctopusDeploy/People/Engineering.md

 ### I ensure Octopus can ship with confidence

-- I contribute and provide feedback to engineering efforts so that the product is user-friendly, efficient, consistent, robust and meets expectations.
+- I contribute and provide feedback to product, design, and engineering activities so that the product is user-friendly, efficient, consistent, robust, and useful to customers.
 - I use customer’s feedback and data to determine potential issues and apply it to improve future deliveries.
 - I identify gaps in the implementation processes and product and collaborate with the team to improve the overall system design.
 - I help other team members to achieve better business value.